LayerXcom/cordage/flow-ethereum-event-watch/README.md

     xxxxxxxx-xxxx-xxxx-xx Event Watch xxxxxxxxxxxxxxxxxxxx    Event Watched. (fromBlockNumber: x, toBlockNumber: xxxx)

-...Or if aimed Ethereum Event was emitted on ganache network, `EventWatch` flow will end with below log:
+...Or if aimed Ethereum Event was emitted on ethereum network, `EventWatch` flow will end with below log:

     xxxxxxxx-xxxx-xxxx-xx Event Watch xxxxxxxxxxxxxxxxxxxx    Ethereum Event with id: xx watched and send TX Completed

+You can send Ethereum tx to emit event using minimal ethereum env [scripts](../minimal-ethereum-env/scripts).